 We employ nearly 800 workers in Monastir, and all of our operations have gone through SA8000 certification, which aims to ensure good working conditions and healthy management-employee relationships.
 This is monitored and reviewed on a continuous basis.

 We pay all employees a living wage, while also ensuring normal working hours and that effective grievance mechanisms are in place.
 Additionally, we have sought to identify ways in which we can further support our employees.
 For example, in Monastir, we have implemented our own shuttle bus service, due to the lack of public transport in the region.
 Additionally, both our locations have an on-site doctor and nurse, which allows employees to be seen immediately if they have a medical issue and helps reduce healthcare costs.

 Our team in Tunisia works in close daily contact with our collection development team located at our HQ, and together, they translate ideas into the products you find in our stores.

-We plan to continue to grow our activities in the region, and will begin work on a new warehouse in 2021.
+We plan to continue to grow our activities in the region, and began work on a new warehouse in 2021.